idf_component.yml

 override_path

-Use this field to use the local component instead of downloading it from the component registry, for example to define example projects inside components.
+Use this field to override the component from the registry with a local one — for example, to define example projects inside components.

 Example: